Cyber Monday may be over, but great prices are here to stay.

 Cooling teethers have gel or liquid inside.
 Place it in the fridge for a while, and it will provide an extra soothing sensation for sore gums.

-We do not recommend cooling teethers that contain anything other than sterilized water since there's a chance your baby could breach the exterior and have the contents spill into his mouth.
+We do not recommend cooling teethers that contain anything other than sterilized water since there's a chance your baby could breach the exterior and have the contents spill into their mouth.

 Expect to pay between $5 and $15 for a cooling teether.